25mm Dark Ages & Early Feudal at Roll Call 2018

 Both sides achieved the breakthrough they had long been seeking almost at the same moment.
 The Welsh celebrated at their victory, and then shook in ffear at the prospect of yet another elephant arriving on their fflank.
 What to do..?

-Men were falling and being taken to Valhallah accompanied by the heavenly chimes of Eric the Priapic's hammer-tossed armpits!
+The story of the battle was developing as if it were being told in a tapestry woven from the threads of Sven the Omphalophobic's Danish bacon slicer!
 The answer swiftly came in the shape of a solid wall of advancing Vikings - transfixing the attention of the enemy as they appeared like the pedestrian 7th Cavalry into the heat of the battle.
 One lot of Atecotto simply ffled off into the distance to avoid the slow-turning Elephant, whilst another raced towards the fflank of the now decidedly death-free ex-Death-Star Ghaznavid bowmen who were ffrantically fflicking through the rules to see if Rough Ground gave them any sort of meaningful safety against a wall of Elite Armoured Hurcarls.

 With the Welsh cavalry now gone, but the Irish ffast arriving the Ghaznavids were ffinding it difficult to reassemble the Death Star ffor an assault on the Welsh Mountaintop ffortress.
 Welsh skirmishers were even now threatening to zip in like X-Wings and take javelin shots at the uncovered fflank of the Ghaznavid Elephant - an outcome which could hamstring it literally and metaphorically in its attempt to fforge a victory.
 The Welsh were scenting an unlikely victory.